tenjin/tenjin-ios-sdk/README.md

 # <a id="sdk-integration"></a> SDK Integration

 ## CocoaPods
-If you use pods, add `pod 'TenjinSDK'` to your `Podfile` then run `pod install` and skip to step 4.
+If you use pods, add `pod 'TenjinSDK'` to your `Podfile` then run `pod install` and skip to step 4 under Steps for Objective-C projects.

 ## Swift Package Manager
-If you use SPM, add Tenjin’s SDK package through Xcode with this repository [here](https://github.com/tenjin/tenjin-ios-spm) and skip to step 4.
+If you use SPM, add Tenjin’s SDK package through Xcode with this repository [here](https://github.com/tenjin/tenjin-ios-spm) and skip to step 4 under Steps for Swift projects.

 1. Download the latest SDK release [here][38].